itcambridge/LVX/codebase.md

    - Navigate to the Vote page
    - Test voting on different polls
    - View completed polls and their results
+   - Try submitting a new proposal through the submission page

 5. **User Profile**:
    - Visit the Profile page
    - Test the different tabs (Overview, Projects, Activity)

+6. **Admin Dashboard**:
+   - Access the admin dashboard
+   - Test project filtering and sorting
+   - Verify the project deletion workflow (with caution)
+   - Test the database management links

+7. **Onboarding Process**:
+   - Test the social login options
+   - Go through the profile setup process
+   - Test the skills selection interface

 ### Testing Across Devices